07anshuman/picoctf/extras.md

 `python3 -c 'print("A" * 2048)' | nc mimas.picoctf.net 63436`

+Notes from the pdf given in hint 1:

-Reading the pdf `n the 32 bit printf() machine, each slot is 4 bytes and the first slot is the stack-line pointed by esp immediately before the call that jumps to printf().`
+`n the 32 bit printf() machine, each slot is 4 bytes and the first slot is the stack-line pointed by esp immediately before the call that jumps to printf().`

 ```
 Our right-to-left convention in the representation of memory is useful when displaying addresses, but it is annoying when displaying strings, which come out reversed.
 As a compromise, we sometimes show parts of memory in a “mirrored” fashion, in left-to-right order.
 We use a dashed pattern for parts of memory displayed in this way and we add “(mirrored)” on top.
 In Figure 7.1, the part of memory that contains the format string is mirrored.